 Since Bonnie’s birth, whenever Susan and Charles visited Arlene in Florida they would take Bonnie out for walks.
 Bonnie was a very happy, great natured little dog.

-Bonnie didn’t seem to like wearing booties and sweaters and so on in the winter time but despite that, she did wear them.
-She actually seemed to understand that they made her more comfortable outside during the freezing weather.
+Bonnie didn’t seem to like wearing booties and sweaters and so on in the winter time but despite that, she would wear them and not try to remove them.
+Bonnie actually seemed to understand that they made her more comfortable outside during the freezing, sub-zero New Hampshire winter weather.
 And Bonnie loved to go out – the only exception being when it was raining.

 Bonnie loved going for rides more than anything else.
-Once in the car and we were underway she’d usually just lay down.
+Ironically, once in the car and we were underway she’d usually just lay down and rest.
 Go figure.
-However, once a turn signal went on or we stopped she’d be up and wondering where we were and what adventure lies ahead.
-Sometimes in nice weather Charles would leave the passenger side window open and she couldn’t resist being a dog and sticking her head out as we drove.
-Charles and Susan’s cars had little nose prints from Bonnie checking out where we were or what was going on outside.
+However, once a turn signal went on or we stopped, Bonnie would be up and wondering where we were and what adventure lies ahead.
+Sometimes in nice weather Charles would leave the passenger side window open and Bonnie couldn’t resist being a dog and sticking her head out as we drove.
+Charles and Susan’s cars all had little nose prints from Bonnie checking out where we were or what was going on outside.

 Bonnie loved going to places like Belletete’s and Home Depot – where staff nearly always fussed over her and gave her treats.
 Same with her trips into People’s Bank and the GFA Federal Credit Union where she was always welcomed.
 She loved going to the Alltown gas station where Charles would always take her for a walk around the grounds.